F5Networks/f5-azure-arm-templates/experimental/standalone/multi_nic/existing_stack/README.md

 done

 #If a required parameter is not passed, the script will prompt for it below
-required_variables="adminUsername adminPassword dnsLabel instanceName instanceType imageName bigIpVersion numberOfAdditionalNics additionalNicLocation numberOfExternalIps vnetAddressPrefix ntpServer timeZone resourceGroupName licenseType " for variable in $required_variables
+required_variables="adminUsername adminPassword dnsLabel instanceName instanceType imageName bigIpVersion numberOfAdditionalNics additionalNicLocation numberOfExternalIps vnetName vnetResourceGroupName mgmtSubnetName mgmtIpAddress externalSubnetName externalIpAddressRangeStart internalSubnetName internalIpAddress avSetChoice ntpServer timeZone resourceGroupName licenseType " for variable in $required_variables
         do
         if [ -z ${!variable} ] ; then